FeyselZ/FeyselZ/README.md

 - 👋 Hi, I’m @FeyselZ
 - 👀 I’m interested in Programming languages
 - 🌱 I’m currently learning ALX software Engineering(full stack)
-- 💞️ I’m looking to collaborate on any project
+- 💞️ I’m looking to collaborate on any it project
 - 📫 How to reach me email: ziadfeysel@gmail.com

 <!---